-Degree field(s): Healthcare; Sciences; Pre-Optometry; Biology
+Degree field(s): Health Care; Sciences; Pre-Optometry; Biology

 Location(s): Bismarck, ND

-Pre-Optometry Program Concentration Overview
+Pre-Optometry Program Concentration

 If you are interested in a career in optometry, the Pre-Optometry program concentration at the University of Mary is an excellent way to prepare for optometry school and beyond.

 The rigorous 10-course Pre-Optometry curriculum, which can be taken within any major, includes a strong background in biology and the sciences, as well as exciting leadership and service opportunities in and out of the classroom.
-At the same time, you gain valuable pre-professional preparation while working toward your bachelor’s degree at one of the most affordable private universities in the United States.
+At the same time, you gain valuable pre-professional preparation while working toward your bachelor’s degree at one of the most affordable private universities in the nation.